jadghamloushh/Splunk-Home-Lab/README.md

 3. Leave everything else as default
 4. Click **Save**

 If you skip this step, Splunk silently drops all incoming logs because it has nowhere to put them.
-I learned this the hard way.

 ### Enable the Receiving Port